 About the Program

-The Security Internship Program is an opportunity for current Berkeley employees to work alongside the Information Security and Assessments & Compliance teams.
+The Security Internship Program is an opportunity for current Berkeley employees to work alongside the Information Security Office teams.

 - The Information Security Office (ISO) will reimburse the home department for the percentage of time spent with ISO.